ARUNJAIN101/ARUNJAIN101/README.md

 ---

 ## 📊 About Me
+- passionate about learning new skilles and work Professional.
 - Enthusiastic Data Analyst skilled in extracting actionable insights from data.
-- Experienced with Power BI, SQL, Excel, Python, R, and web technologies (HTML/CSS).
+- Experienced with Power BI, SQL, Excel, Python and web technologies (HTML/CSS).
 - Passionate about transforming data into impactful visual stories.

 ---